Midsommar: Plot

 The following day, Dani and Christian are pressured into drinking a hallucinogenic tea.
 Dani wins a maypole dancing competition, inspired by the myth of Hårgalåten, and is crowned May Queen.
-Christian drinks the hallucinogenic tea and is coerced into a sex ritual to impregnate Maja, a 15-year-old member of the Hårga, while older nude female members watch and mimic Maja's moans.
+Christian drinks the hallucinogenic tea and participates in a sex ritual to impregnate Maja while older nude female members watch and mimic the girl's moans.
 Dani witnesses the ritual and has a panic attack.
-She is surrounded by the commune's women, who mimic her cries of despair.
+She is surrounded by the commune's women, who comfort her and mimic her cries.
 After the ritual, a naked Christian attempts to flee.
-He discovers Josh's severed leg planted in a flowerbed and a barely alive Simon on display in a barn, having been made into a blood eagle.
+He discovers Josh's leg planted in a flowerbed and a barely alive Simon on display in a barn, having been made into a blood eagle.
 An elder blows a powder in Christian's face, paralyzing him.

 For the final ceremony, the commune leaders explain that the commune must offer nine human sacrifices to purge itself of evil.
 The first four victims (Mark, Josh, Simon, and Connie) were outsiders lured to them by Pelle and Ingemar, while the next four (the two elderly members who killed themselves in the beginning, plus volunteers Ingemar and Ulf) are from the commune.
 As the May Queen, Dani must choose the paralyzed Christian or a randomly selected commune member as the final sacrifice.
 She chooses Christian, who is stuffed into a disemboweled bear's body and placed in a wooden temple alongside the other sacrifices.
 As the commune prays, the temple is set alight.
 As the temple and its human sacrifices burn, the commune members mimic Ulf's screams.
 Dani sobs, but as the temple collapses, slowly smiles.